 Greenbelt Alliance Endorsed: Walnut Residences in Fremont

-Greenbelt Alliance is excited that, after a long, arduous process, the City of Fremont has approved the Walnut Residences development—providing 670 new homes just a short walk from the city’s downtown BART station.
+Back in March 2017, Greenbelt Alliance was excited that, after a long, arduous process, the City of Fremont approved the Walnut Residences development, which we endorsed—providing 632 new homes just a short walk from the city’s downtown BART station.

 Several years ago, this city of nearly 230,000 residents made the bold move to become “strategically urban.”
 Working with community members, the city identified a handful of locations that could evolve into more walkable neighborhoods with new homes, shops, and jobs in close proximity and easy access to high-quality transit.